Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Flat bands due to static defects

-For vacancy distributions in the two layers $\sigma_M(E)$ is almost independent of $\theta$ value (see dashed lines in Fig.\,\ref{Fig_TBG_defects}(d,e)).
-When vacancy concentration $c$ is large, the behavior is similar to that of MLG and $\sigma_M \approx 2 \sigma_{M,{MLG}}$, where $\sigma_{M,{MLG}}$ is the conductivity for MLG \cite{Trambly13}, $\sigma_{M,{MLG}} \approx 0.6$\,G$_0$. $\sigma_{M,{MLG}}$ reaches the well known universal minimum of the conductivity so-called conductivity ``plateau'' --independent of defect concentration-- at energies around $E_{D}$ \cite{Castro09_RevModPhys}.
+For vacancy distributions in the two layers $\sigma_M(E)$ is almost independent of the value of $\theta$ (see dashed lines in Fig.\,\ref{Fig_TBG_defects}(d,e)).
+When the vacancy concentration $c$ is large, the behavior is similar to that of MLG and $\sigma_M \approx 2 \sigma_{M,{MLG}}$, where $\sigma_{M,{MLG}}$ is the conductivity for MLG \cite{Trambly13}, $\sigma_{M,{MLG}} \approx 0.6$\,G$_0$. $\sigma_{M,{MLG}}$ reaches the well-known universal minimum of the conductivity so-called conductivity ``plateau'' --independent of defect concentration-- at energies around $E_{D}$ \cite{Castro09_RevModPhys}.
 For smaller concentration $c$, $\sigma_{M}$ increases when $c$ increases.
 These two regimes are similar to the one found in AB Bernal bilayer graphene \cite{Missaoui17} (see Sec. \ref{Sec_biAB_rand}).
-Roughly speaking, for large value of $c$ , the elastic mean free path $L_e$ in MLG is smaller than the average travel distance $l_1 \approx 1.5$\,nm within a layer, between two interlayer hoppings of the charge carriers, and thus carriers behave as they would in MLG.
-Whereas for small $c$ values, $L_e > l_1$ and thus interlayer hoppings are involved in the diffusive regime and BLG conductivity properties are different that MLG ones.
+Roughly speaking, for large values of $c$ , the elastic mean free path $L_e$ in MLG is smaller than the average traveling distance $l_1 \approx 1.5$\,nm within a layer, between two interlayer hoppings of the charge carriers, and thus carriers behave as they would in MLG.
+Whereas for small $c$ values, $L_e > l_1$ and thus interlayer hoppings are involved in the diffusive regime and BLG conductivity properties are different from MLG ones.

-For vacancies distribution in layer 2 only, and large rotated angle (see solid line in Fig.\,\ref{Fig_TBG_defects}(d,e)), the conductivity is larger than in the previous case.
-Indeed for large $\theta$, typically $\theta > 10^\circ$, eigenstates are located mainly in one layer (``decoupled'' layers)\,\cite{Trambly10,Trambly16} and thus conductivity of the bilayer is the sum of the conductivity of two almost independent layers,
+For vacancies distribution in layer 2 only, and large rotation angle (see solid lines in Fig.\,\ref{Fig_TBG_defects}(d,e)), the conductivity is larger than in the previous case.
+Indeed for large $\theta$, typically $\theta > 10^\circ$, eigenstates are located mainly in one layer (``decoupled'' layers)\,\cite{Trambly10,Trambly16} and thus conductivity of the bilayer is the sum of the conductivities of two almost independent layers,